opsview/plugnpy/README.md

 def api_call(string):
   return string[::-1]

-CacheManagerUtils.get_via_cachemanager(no_cachemanager, 'my_key', api_call, 'hello')
+CacheManagerUtils.get_via_cachemanager(no_cachemanager, 'my_key', 300, api_call, 'hello')
 ```

 In this example, if the data exists in the cache manager under the key `'my_key'`, the call to **get_via_cachemanager**
 will simply return the data.
 However, if the data does not exist in the cache manager, the call to
 **get_via_cachemanager** will call the **api_call** method with the argument `'hello'` and then set the data in the
 cachemanager, so future calls can use the data from the cache manager.
+The data is valid for the time specified by the
+TTL.